oleizer/ios-base/README.md

 ## 2. Structure code inside project with pragma marks.

 ## 3. CocoaPods for using third party libraries.
+CocoaPods is a library dependency management tool for OS X and iOS applications.
+With CocoaPods, you can define your dependencies, called pods, and manage their versions easily over time and across development environments.

 CocoaPods runs on Ruby, update RubyGems.